i The nature of the UK insurance and reinsurance market

 ii Impact of Brexit on insurance regulation

-Until the formal withdrawal of the UK from the EU, the legal and regulatory framework will continue as normal.
+Until the end of the Brexit transition period, the legal and regulatory framework will continue as normal.
 As such, the UK will remain subject to existing EU legislation and any new EU laws coming into force prior to the effective date of Brexit.
-In addition, the UK government passed the European Union (Notification of Withdrawal) Act 2018, which, among other measures, transposes directly applicable EU legislation into UK domestic law in preparation for Brexit.
-Following Brexit, these laws may be repealed or amended as the UK Parliament sees fit.

 Insurtech refers to the use of technology innovations designed to increase efficiency in the insurance market.
 Over the past couple of years, innovations such as automation have brought improvements around risk and quality.
 There is likely to be real momentum in 2019 in terms of the development and implementation of blockchain technology, virtual reality, robotics, artificial intelligence and the internet of things.